KatherineMichel/ai-learning-notes/README.md

 Mima

-maybe deep learning is the home where we all come together and create this new discipline called agentic engineering two best words in any presentation.
+two best words in any presentation.
 This is from the last two slides of
 Grady's uh history of software